decentraland/adr/content/ADR-254-gltf-nodes.md

 We’ll define a new component: `GltfNode`.
 A GltfNode links a scene entity with a node from within a gltf, allowing the scene to inspect it or modify it.
 The `GltfNode` must include:

-- A reference to an entity that has a `GltfContainer` component
 - A string with a full path to one of the nodes inside the GLTF model of that entity

+The entity that has a `GltfNode` must also have a `Transform` component, where the `parent` must point to either the entity with the parent `GltfContainer` or another child entity with `GltfNode`.

 The creator will need to know the internal node structure of the model.
 We can recommend that they either check in Blender or use the [Babylon Sandbox](https://sandbox.babylonjs.com/).
 In the future we could offer some helpful tools inside the Scene Editor to know the path.